bkurmanbek/bkurmanbek/README.md

-Hey there!
+# Hi there!
+I'm Bakytzhan 👋

-I'm Bakytzhan, a recent graduate with a Master's in Mathematics from UBC.
-I'm passionate about applying math and machine learning, particularly in super-resolution imaging.
-I'm always eager to collaborate on projects and learn from others.
+I'm a recent Master's graduate in Mathematics from the University of British Columbia (UBC), where I focused on applying mathematical principles in **machine learning** and **data science**.

-If you share my interests, feel free to reach out!
-You can find me at bpkurmanbek@gmail.com or bakytzhan.kurmanbek@nu.edu.kz.
+## Current Focus
+- **Machine Learning Applications**: Exploring techniques in super-resolution imaging and fracture network analysis.
+- **Credit Risk Modeling**: Validating and optimizing models in financial contexts.

+## Skills
+- **Programming Languages**: Python
+- **Machine Learning Frameworks**: TensorFlow, PyTorch, scikit-learn
+- **Mathematics & Statistics**: Applied mathematics, numerical analysis, statistical methods

+## Interests
+I'm passionate about collaborating on projects that leverage mathematics to solve real-world problems.
+If you share similar interests, I'd love to connect!

+## Get in Touch
+Feel free to reach out via email:
+- **bakytzhan.kurmanbek@nu.edu.kz**
+- **bpkurmanbek@gmail.com**

 Looking forward to connecting!